Understanding Pneumonia: Symptoms, Causes and Prevention

 Viral Pneumonia - one of the most common types of pneumonia infections (making up 1/3 of all cases), it's a viral infection that spreads throughout the lungs.

 Recently, there has been an increasing concern for white lung pneumonia.
 However, this is not a variant of pneumonia.
-IN fact, doctors do not validate this term.
+In fact, doctors do not validate this term.
 To diagnose pneumonia, primary care doctors at Schneck will order an X-ray scan to view the lungs.
 If the patient does have pneumonia, white masses from the infection will often show up on the scan images, resulting in the lungs appearing "white".
 Therefore, the lungs are not actually turning white, negating a "white lung pneumonia" diagnosis.

 Symptoms of Pneumonia